 Addiction is a powerful force.
 It has the capacity to tear apart even the strongest foundations, like family.
 An estranged family can be a heartbreaking side effect of addiction.
-After all, family sets the tone for everything you do.
+After all, the family sets the tone for everything you do.
 It is a part of who you are.

 Addiction can change a person.
 Your loved one is dealing with a mental battle that impacts everyone they come in contact with.
 Here we will discuss how addiction can lead to estranged family dynamics, how to reconnect with estranged family, and how to get the help your family needs.

 Estrangement does not have to be the end of your family’s story.
 Give us a call today at 614-502-6247.
 We can help you help your family heal from the woes of addiction.

 Regardless of the reasoning, strong family bonds are far too important to be torn apart by addiction.
 Read on to find out more about estrangement and addiction.

 Addiction is a complex disease and understanding how it impacts the addict is important to understand how it can lead to issues like estrangement.
 If your loved one is faced with an addiction, you may not realize that the problem goes much deeper than just a lack of willpower.
 Drugs and alcohol have dramatic effects on the brain.
 When these substances are misused often enough, they can completely rewire how the user looks, feels and behaves.

 So, how does addiction happen?
 Drug use causes a variety of chemical changes in a person’s brain.
 According to DrugAbuse.gov, this is how addiction works: